 3. Makes it Easier to Define And Pursue Goals

-One reason why training programs fail is that they are formulated without a goal in sight.
+Training programs fail because they lack a clear goal.
 Fortunately, learner paths eliminate such inconsistencies and bring more meaning to the learning process with well-defined goals.

-As these pieces of training become purpose-driven, employees will get a sense of accomplishment and reasons for starting the program in the first place.
-With instant and visible roadmaps, learners will be motivated to complete the course, enhancing the importance of training, and will have insights into how far they are from reaching their goals.
+As these pieces of training become purpose-driven, employees will feel a sense of accomplishment and have reasons to start the program.
+With instant and visible roadmaps, learners will be motivated to complete the course, enhancing the importance of training.
+They will also learn how far they are from reaching their goals.

 4. Helps in Accelerating L&D Goals

-The purpose of employee training is to upskill individuals and align those acquired skills with the organization’s growth and requirements.
-This can be collectively called the learning and development process, which has the utmost significance for a company’s long-term success.
+Employee training aims to upskill individuals and align their acquired skills with the organization’s growth and requirements.
+This process is collectively known as learning and development, which is crucial for a company’s long-term success.

-With learner paths, companies can align the courses in such a way that they address the immediate needs of the organization.
+With learner paths, companies can align the courses to address the organization’s immediate needs.
 As several modules collectively contribute to the final goal, employees can quickly implement the skills acquired from each lesson.

 5. Saves Admin Time

-Whether it is an IT employee or an administrator, their time is an invaluable resource.
-For admin users, utilizing learning paths will help in enrolling a considerable number of learners at the same time and leaving the rest to their comfort and pace of learning.
+Whether an IT employee or an administrator, their time is an invaluable resource.
+For admin users, utilizing learning paths will help them enroll a considerable number of learners at the same time while leaving the rest to their comfort and pace of learning.

-As there will be a well-designed roadmap for reaching the intended goals, learners will be self-sufficient – reducing the burden placed on the administrators.
-Additionally, when a learner completes a course, they are automatically enrolled in the next, without admin intervention.
+As there will be a well-designed roadmap for reaching the intended goals, learners will be self-sufficient: reducing the burden placed on the administrators.
+Additionally, when learners complete a course, they are automatically enrolled in the next, without admin intervention.

 6. Promotes Continuous Feedback

-Training alone won’t help the employees acquire new skills and knowledge.
-Instead, they must receive continuous and constructive feedback to reassure that they are following the right track.
+Training alone will not help employees acquire new skills and knowledge.
+Instead, they must receive continuous and constructive feedback to ensure that they are on the right track.

-A learner path, coupled with multiple assessments and methods to apply the acquired knowledge, will help both the employee and the organization assess whether the programs are useful from a business perspective.
+A learner path, multiple assessments, and methods for applying the acquired knowledge will help the employee and the organization assess whether the programs are useful from a business perspective.

-As a learning path covers multiple modules, admins can monitor how each employee engages with each module and tweak the entire program if needed.
-As feedback is almost immediate, employees will also have the opportunity to correct themselves.
+A learning path covers multiple modules, so admins can monitor how each employee engages with each module and tweak the entire program if needed.
+Feedback is almost immediate, so employees also have the opportunity to correct themselves.

 7. Makes Learning a Continuous Process

 Unlike a few decades ago, employees are now more aware of the importance of upskilling and are keen on learning new things.
-Of course, the “keenness” to learn depends on how interactive and relevant the lessons are to an individual.
+Of course, an individual’s “keenness” to learn depends on how interactive and relevant the lessons are.

 Additionally, employees tend to prefer organizations that are more enthusiastic about professional development.
 With learning paths, organizations can continually update their training programs and will have the flexibility to add more modules in between.